unfoldtoolbox/UnfoldSim.jl/README.md

 Produces continuous "EEG" with PinkNoise and some overlap between 20 events (2 conditions * 10 levels of the continuous variable).

 ## Slightly longer
+All simulation ingredients (design, components, onsets, noise) can be easily modified and you can simply plugin your own!

 ```julia
 using UnfoldSim
 using Random